Marcia Baird Burris

-“Reclaiming the Edge: Urban Waterways and Civic Engagement” Spotlights River Crisis in Cities; Exhibition on View through Sept.
-15, 2013
+“Reclaiming the Edge: Urban Waterways and Civic Engagement” Spotlights River Crisis in Cities; Exhibition Extended through Nov.
+3, 2013

-The Smithsonian’s Anacostia Community Museum presents its groundbreaking exhibition “Reclaiming the Edge: Urban Waterways and Civic Engagement” on view through Sept.
-15, 2013, which examines the consequences of the abuse of waterways worldwide and the efforts by communities to restore them.
+The Smithsonian’s Anacostia Community Museum has extended to Nov.
+3, 2013, its groundbreaking exhibition, “Reclaiming the Edge: Urban Waterways and Civic Engagement” which examines the consequences of the abuse of waterways worldwide and the efforts by communities to restore them.
 The exhibition explores in depth the history of use, decline and the movement to restore the Anacostia River in southeast Washington, D.C., and references similar stories of five urban waterways: the Los Angeles River; Suzhou Creek in Shanghai, China; the Thames in London; the Ohio in Louisville, Ky.; and the Allegheny/Monongahela rivers in Pittsburgh.

 Developed by consulting scholar John R. Wennersten, professor emeritus at the University of Maryland, Eastern Shore and museum historian Gail S. Lowe, “Reclaiming the Edge” is the exhibition portion of an ongoing research project on urban waterways initiated by the museum in 2010 and adopted by the Smithsonian as one of its Grand Challenges.
 The exhibition commemorates the museum’s 45th anniversary and is the first developed under the context of the organization’s expanded mission to focus on issues affecting contemporary urban communities.